-Ebstein anomaly is a rare heart problem present at birth.
+Ebstein anomaly is a rare heart condition present at birth.
 This means it's a congenital heart defect.
-The tricuspid valve is incorrectly formed and located lower than usual in the heart.
+The tricuspid valve does not form as it should.
+The valve also is located lower than usual in the heart.
 The condition may occur with a hole between the two upper chambers of the heart, called an atrial septal defect.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.